jeremyers1/jeremyers1/README.md

 - 👋 Hi, I’m @jeremyers1
-- 👀 I’m interested in everything.
-I'm never bored.
+- 👀 I’m creative and inquisitive so I'm never bored.
-- 🌱 I’m currently learning several coding languages in the following order: C, C++, Python, HTML, CSS, PHP, SQL, JavaScript, Java, Perl and maybe a few others.
+- 🌱 Seeking to become a backend developer with Javascript or C++.
 - 💞️ I’m looking to collaborate on learning these langauges.
 - 📫 How to reach me .... message me here on GitHub.